RanaKhan0/cyber1/README.md

 #Hello Gyuz Its my 2nd Tool in termux.
-#Coded by Nirob Islam Rahad
+#Coded by Rana Kha
 #3.0
 #This Tool is privet Tool
-#Just For Hack Station #Dark Phinix #Dh DarkNet Haxor
+#Just For Hack Station #Cyber Help Team
 installation
 apt update
 apt upgrade